Looking for a permaculture design course? There are plenty to choose from—here’s how to find the right permaculture course to meet your needs.

 1: Why do you want to learn permaculture?

-There are a lot of prominent permaculture teachers and “gurus” out there who would be excellent to learn from, but don’t let star status get in the way of picking a permaculture design course that meets your needs.
-Unless you have all the time and money you need—then by all means take all kinds of courses and learn from many different teachers!
+There are a lot of prominent permaculture teachers and “gurus” out there who would be excellent to learn from.
+But don’t let that star status get in the way of picking a PDC that meets your needs!

 2: Do you have specific needs or interests?

-If your goal is to develop a specific property, define whether it is a large-scale, rural property or a small-scale, more urban or suburban property.
-Many permaculture design courses nowadays focus heavily on one of these niche categories.
+If your goal is to develop a specific site, define whether it is a large-scale, rural property or a small-scale, more urban or suburban property.
+Many permaculture design courses nowadays focus heavily on a niche category.

-What kind of climate is your property in?
-A course taught in the desert might be interesting, but don’t expect the lessons to be completely relevant to your temperate climate property.
+Next, consider what the climate is like on your site.
+A course taught in the desert might be interesting, but don’t expect the lessons to be completely relevant to your temperate climate.

-Likewise, if international non-profit work is your interest, look for a course that covers a wide range of climates, and even perhaps a teacher who has had experience with this kind of work.
+Likewise, if international non-profit work is your interest, look for a course that covers a wide range of climates, and even perhaps a teacher who focuses on this kind of work.

-3: Do you want to learn By-the-Book Permaculture or a Specific Permaculture Skill?
+3: Do you want to learn by-the-book permaculture or a specific permaculture technique?

-Once you have a solid foundation of permaculture principles—whether through a permaculture design course or independent study—you may be more interested in a course that hones in on specific permaculture skills or areas of study, such as water catchment, food forestry, etc.
+Once you have a solid foundation of permaculture principles, you may be more interested in a course that hones in on specific permaculture techniques or areas of study, such as water management, food forestry, plant guilds, etc.

 4: Do the permaculture “extras” interest you?

 Permaculture is a design approach for growing food efficiently with ecological integrity, with a focus on the ethics of earth care, people care, and sharing the surplus.

-However, if these “extras” don’t interest you, you’ll want to sift through permaculture design course descriptions and instructor bios to know if these extras will be a focus in the course.
+However, if these “extras” don’t interest you, you’ll want to sift through permaculture design course descriptions and instructor bios to know if these extras are a focus in the course.

 5: Find the Right Instructor(s)